rangelife/one-second-dash/README.md

 press button til blue flashy light on dash button. connect to Amazon ConfigureMe wifi.

-then run ./setup-dashbutton.py 'Sweepy%20New%20Name' 'password matters'
+then run ./setup-dashbutton.py 'Sweepy%20New%20Name' 'WhateverThePasswordWas'

 (NOTE DOWN THE MAC ADDRESS of the dash button spat out here)

-reconnect router wired to laptop , change BOTH Wifi Names back to Sweepy Nothing, save, apply. now unplug it
+change BOTH Wifi Names back to Sweepy Nothing, save, apply

 in this repo, add a line to dash_ssids for the new network name